-As fastidious as I’ve been about making audio recordings over the years, it’s a great regret of mine that so little of my musical life has been documented in any visual form.
-There was some great candid footage shot by one band member or another in my teenage days, but most of that’s lost now.
+As fastidious as I’ve been about making audio recordings over the years, it’s a serious regret of mine that so little of my musical life has been documented in any visual form.
+There was some great candid footage shot by one band member or another in my teenage days, but most of it’s lost now.
 I got my hands on a MiniDV Camcorder in 2003.
 That should have been a serious turning point.
 The problem was every time I thought I was going to dig in and document myself creating an album or working through a change in musical direction I would talk myself out of it, convinced whatever I filmed would be boring beyond belief.

 The moment this album started picking up some momentum, I decided I wasn’t going to make that mistake again.
-I started setting up a video camera or two (with the explicit permission of each performer) at the beginning of some of the recording sessions, and I filmed myself talking to the camera to fill in some of the blanks.
+I started setting up a video camera or two — with the explicit permission of each performer — at the beginning of some of the recording sessions, and I filmed myself talking to the camera and recorded voiceover material to fill in some of the blanks.
 It was important to me that I document not only the musical gifts of everyone onscreen, but some sense of their personalities and how we interacted.
 I also wanted to provide some context for everything.
 I was able to dig up quite a bit of archival material, so you get a lot of background information that may or may not be of interest.

-I’m not a professional filmmaker, so I hesitate to call the film a true documentary.
+I’m not a professional filmmaker.
+I hesitate to call the film a true documentary.
 I hesitate to call it a film at all.
 It’s more of a very long, rambling, quirky video essay.
-My video equipment is nothing special, but when it comes to music I’ve always been a firm believer in working with whatever tools you have available.
+For the most part my video equipment is nothing special, but when it comes to music I’ve always been a firm believer in working with whatever tools you have available.
 I thought it was about time I carried that attitude over to the camera, making do with what I had instead of putting pressure on myself to film something brilliant.